Peakboard/peakboard.github.io/_administration/03-en-wpa2.md

 -Credential localhost\administrator
 ```

-The following command creates a new wifi profile on the Box to connect to the WPA2 Enterprise access point.
+The following command creates a new WiFi profile on the Box to connect to the WPA2 Enterprise access point.

 ```
 netcmd /ActionType:ConnectName /Enterprise:true /Ssid:<ssid>